How to Choose a Solar Power System

 Grid Tied Solar Power Systems

 A grid tied solar power system is connected directly to your home’s electrical panel and then to the electrical utility grid.
 Grid-tied systems allows the homeowner to utilize power from either their home’s solar energy system or the utility grid.
-Switching between solar panel produced power and the power grid is seamless.
+When there is a power grid blackout the solar produce power must also cease.

-The advantage of a grid tied system is the ability to balance roof top power production and home power requirements.
-When a grid-tied system is producing more power than the home is consuming, the excess can be sold back to the power company (POCOS), thus lowering your utility bill.
-When the system is not producing sufficient power, the home will draw power from the power grid.
+The advantage of a grid tied system is the ability to balance roof top power production and home power requirements constantly.
+When a grid-tied system is producing more power than the home is consuming, the excess energy is transferred to the power company (POCOS), thus lowering your utility bill.
+When the system is not producing sufficient power, the home will begin to draw power from the power grid.

 Grid tied systems are the lowest cost type of residential solar electric system since they have fewer required components.
 However, grid-tied systems will not power your home in the event of a power grid blackout, as they shutdown for safety reasons.